-1. Step I - Discussion with immediate Supervisor;
+- 1. Step I- Discussion with immediate Supervisor.
 The grievant shall first discuss the grievance with his/her immediate supervisor.
-The discussion shall be held within ten (10) working days of the date of the event giving rise to the complaint or the date the action could reasonably have been expected to be known to the grievant.
+The discussion shall be held within ten working days of the date of the event giving rise to the complaint or the date the action could reasonably have been expected to be known to the grievant.
 Failure to do so will render the grievance null and void.
 The employee must identify the matter being discussed as a grievance.
-It is the intent of the step that at least one personal conference be held between the aggrieved employee and the immediate supervisor.
-The immediate supervisor shall respond in writing to the grievant within five (5) working days of the discussion with the grievant.

-2. Step II - Formal Written Grievance to the Department Head

-In the event the employee believes that the grievance has not been satisfactorily resolved, and the employee wishes to pursue the matter, he/she shall submit a formal written grievance to his/her department head within five (5) working days after the receipt of the immediate supervisor's response.
-The grievant shall use the form supplied for this purpose, clearly stating the nature of the grievance and giving the time, place and other persons involved and any other pertinent information.
-Within five (5) working days from the receipt of the written grievance, the department head shall deliver his/her written decision to the grievant.
+It is the intent of this step that at least one personal conference be held between the aggrieved employee and the immediate supervisor.
+The immediate supervisor shall respond in writing to the grievant within five working days of the discussion with the grievant. - 2.
+Step II- Formal Written Grievance to the Department Head.
+In the event the employee believes that the grievance has not been satisfactorily resolved, and the employee wishes to pursue the matter, she/he shall submit a formal written grievance to his/her Department Head within five working days after the receipt of the immediate supervisor's response.
+The grievant shall use the form supplied for this purpose clearly stating the nature of the grievance and give the time, place, other persons involved and any other pertinent information.
+Within five

-3. Step III - CAO Review

-Should the grievant remain unsatisfied with the written decision of the department head, and should he/she wish to pursue the matter, he/she shall submit the grievance to the CAO within five (5) working days after the receipt of the department head's response.
-Within ten (I 0) working days from the receipt of the grievance, the CAO shall hold a meeting with the grievant and issue a written decision to the grievant.

-4. Step IV - Hearing Officer

-Should the grievant remain unsatisfied with the written decision of the CAO, and should he/she wish to pursue the matter then he/she shall notify the Personnel Director within five (5) working days of having received the CAO's written decision that he/she wants the grievance heard before the Hearing Officer as defined in Article 5.01.
-At the hearing, all parties will be entitled to be represented, present witnesses and evidence and cross examine opposing witnesses.
-The Hearing Officer shall render written decision within five (5) days of the conclusion of the hearing.
-The decision of the Hearing Officer shall be advisory and subject to ratification by the Board of Supervisors only if said decision mandates a capital expenditure or significant, unbudgeted expenditure.
+- working days from the receipt of the written grievance the Department Head shall deliver her/his written decision to the grievant. - 3.
+Step III- CAO Review.
+Should the grievant remain unsatisfied with the written decision of the Department Head, and should he/she wish to pursue the matter, he/she shall submit the grievance to the CAO within five working days after the receipt of the Department Head's response.
+Within ten working days from the receipt of the grievance the CAO shall hold a meeting with the grievant and issue a written decision to the grievant. - 4.
+Step IV- Hearing Officer.
+Should the grievant remain unsatisfied with the written decision of the CAO, and should he/she wish to pursue the matter then she/he shall notify the Personnel Director within five days of having received the CAO's written decision that he/she wants the grievance heard before the Hearing Officer as defined in Article 5.01.
+At the hearing all parties will be entitled to be represented, present witnesses and evidence and cross-examine opposing witnesses.
+The Hearing Officer shall render a written decision within five days of the conclusion of the hearing.
+The decision of the Hearing Officer shall be final and binding, except that such decision shall be advisory and subject to ratification by the Board of Supervisors only if said decision mandates a capital expenditure or significant, unbudgeted expenditure.
 In those instances, actions by the Board of Supervisors may include modifications or reversals.